Mentor a Student

 Why Mentor?

 Whether you’re a recent graduate or a seasoned professional, you probably remember your college days and the difficult decisions you faced at this critical crossroads of life.
 No matter the preparation, the transition from college campus to the working world was most likely a stressful one.
-Now you can positively influence a young person and gain personal satisfaction in the process.
-Some benefits of mentoring:
+Now you can positively influence a student and gain personal satisfaction.
+Mentoring brings these benefits: